natalie-mein/Minishell/README.md

 ## Project overview

 The project is a part of the [Hive Helsinki](https://www.hive.fi/en/curriculum) core curriculum. **Minishell** is simple Shell (Unix interface) written in C that uses Bash (Bourne Again SHell) as a reference.
-The program supports both interactive and non-interactive modes, command history, built-in commands and external executables, and manage POSIX signals.
-Minishell uses AST (Abstract Syntax Tree to process user input, supporting complex command chains.
+The program supports both interactive and non-interactive modes, command history, built-in commands and external executables, and manages POSIX signals.
+Minishell uses an AST (Abstract Syntax Tree) to process user input, supporting complex command chains.
 This project was developed by [Helena Utzig](https://github.com/hlntzg) and [Natalie Meintjes](https://github.com/Arcane-Jill) as part of the 42 core curriculum.

 ## Features